Take a Peek Inside the Largest Indoor Water Park Opening in NY

 Avoid the chaos and screaming kids in the Affinity Springs, a perfect place to just sit back and relax.
 Adult beverage are not required but are encouraged.

 The Kartrite Resort & Indoor Water Park is less than 3 hours away in Monticello, New York.
-They are hiring for several positions when the resort opens in March.
+They are hiring for several positions when the resort opens.
 Check out all the job opportunities and apply online.